 Clinton Lewis, Jr.

-Clint joined Pfizer in 1988 as a sales representative in Long Island, N.Y., and has held positions of increasing responsibility in several areas across various commercial operations dedicated to human health prior to joining animal health, including vice president and general manager of Pfizer’s U.S. Anti-Infectives/HIV business unit.
+Mr. Lewis joined Pfizer in 1988 as a sales representative in the human health pharmaceutical segment, and held positions of increasing responsibility across various commercial and general management roles dedicated to human health.

 In addition to his responsibilities at Zoetis, Mr. Lewis served as the former vice chair and chairman for the Animal Health Institute (AHI), the trade association for the animal health industry in the U.S. (2009-2012).
 He also served as the treasurer for Animal Health Europe, the trade association for the animal health industry in Europe (2016-2018).

 Mr. Lewis serves as a member of the Board of Directors for International Paper, where he is a member of the Governance and Public Policy, Environment and Sustainability sub committees.

 Mr. Lewis has been recognized by Black Enterprise Magazine as one of its 300 Most Powerful Executives, and by Savoy magazine as one of its Top 100 most influential African-Americans in Corporate America.